 - Look out for new life.
-April is the best time of the year to enjoy garden wildlife.
-Mammals (squirrels, foxes, as well as mice and all sorts) as well as amphibians, birds and insects are busy breeding and nesting at this time of year.
+Mammals (squirrels, rabbits, foxes, mice etc) as well as frogs, birds and insects are busy breeding and nesting at this time of year.

 - Warm sunshine brings out butterflies such as brimstone and comma butterflies.

 - In evenings young fox cubs may be spotted.

 - Bats emerge from hibernation when night temperatures rise about 5 degrees C.

 - Migrant birds from Africa to the UK can now be heard in the dawn chorus, including house martin and swift.